futufeld/haskell-guide/style.md

 clauses, where possible.
 Short cases should usually be put on a single line (when line length allows it).

-When writing non-monadic code (i.e. when not using `do`) and guards and pattern matches can't be used, you can align if-then-else clauses like you would normal expressions:

-{% highlight haskell %}
-foo = if …
-    then …
-    else …
-{% endhighlight %}

-Otherwise, you should be consistent with the 4-spaces indent rule, and the `then` and the `else` keyword should be aligned.
+Be consistent with the 4-spaces indent rule, and the `then` and the `else` keyword should be aligned.
 Examples:

 {% highlight haskell %}
 foo = do